sourcegraph/sourcegraph-public-snapshot/client/jetbrains/CONTRIBUTING.md

   agent binary to function propertly.
 This agent binary is automatically built from source if it does not exist.
 To speed up edit/test/debug feedback loops, the agent binary does not get rebuilt unless you provdide the `-PforceAgentBuild=true` flag when running Gradle.
 For example, `./gradlew :runIde -PforceAgentBuild=true`.
+- Use the `-PenableAgent=true` property to enable the Cody agent.
+For example, `./gradlew :runIde -PenableAgent=true`.
+  When the agent is disabled, the plugin falls back to the non-agent based implementation.
+Once we have more confidence with the agent, we will turn this on by default.

 ## Publishing a new version